 "For if you love those who love you, what reward do you have?
 Do not even the tax-collectors do the same?

-And if you greet only your brothers and sisters, what more are you The very thought of it.
-The strangers could be angels doing than others?
-Do not even the Gentiles do the same? themselves sent by God to test our hospitality and Be perfect, therefore, as your heavenly Father is perfect" generosity towards others!
-(Matthew 5:43-48).
-I was a stranger and you welcomed me.
+And if you greet only your brothers and sisters, what more are you doing than others?
+Do not even the Gentiles do the same?
+Be perfect, therefore, as your heavenly Father is perfect" (Matthew 5:43-48).